Soft/storytime/README.md

 storytime [-V|--validate] [-i|--interface INTERFACE] FILE
 ~~~

-For example, the web-based viewer can be launched by simply running the command
+For example, the web-based viewer can be launched by simply running the command:

 ~~~bash
 storytime adventure.story